Goldschmidt homers, runs hit streak to 25 as Cards beat Cubs - WHIZ News

 Goldschmidt has 10 homers and 36 RBIs in his last 22 games, a stretch that began May 11,.
 He has a National League-leading .349 average and 47 RBIs, tied for the NL lead with the Mets’ Pete Alonso.

+“It’s fun because of the way he prepares,” manager Oliver Marmol said.
+“You get rewarded when you’re preparing the way he is — everything that goes into the video work and just his cage routine and just keeping his body fresh.”

-Dickerson sparked a five-run fourth against Marcus Stroman (2-5) when he lined a tiebreaking solo shot to right or his first homer.
-He and Nootbaar hit back-to-back solo homers in the against Frank Schwindel, who took the mound in the ninth after starting as the designated hitter.
+Dickerson, batting .183 coming in, sparked a five-run fourth against Marcus Stroman (2-5) when he lined a tiebreaking solo shot to right for his first homer.
+He combined with Nootbaar for back-to-back solo homers in the against Frank Schwindel, who took the mound in the ninth after starting as the designated hitter.

 Tommy Edman singled three times and scored three runs.
 Harrison Bader and Nolan Arenado each had two hits.
 Bader — celebrating his 28th birthday — also scored twice.